SimonWang9610/flutter_slidable_panel/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A Slidable Panel that can show actions in different positions.
-Also can expand the action item when the panel is opening
+A high-performant slidable Panel that can show actions in different positions, and also can expand the action item when the panel is opening

 ## Features

+1. When the panel is closed/dismissed, no actions would be painted and laid out.
+2. The animation of actions (e.g., expanding/collapsing a specific action) will be scoped and not result in the re-layout and re-painting of the entire `SlidablePanel`
+3. control the `SlidablePanel` and actions programmatically using `SlideController`, not limited to gestures.

 ### All action widgets can be expanded when the `SlidablePanel` is opening.